 I’m a PhD student in the Department of Biological Engineering at MIT.
 I work in Eric Alm’s lab, studying the relationship between the human microbiome and health and disease.
+More generally, I’m interested in applying personalized medicine approaches for public health.
 I’m passionate about making local impact to move our society toward a more just ideal.
 That means learning about and working for increased diversity and equity in STEM and technical approaches for social good.

 When I’m not in lab doing research, I spend my time working to improve the BE Department student experience as one of the BE Graduate Student Board Diversity co-Chairs and as a member of the BE REFS.
 As Diversity co-Chair, I’m especially proud of having co-started the BE Application Assistance Program and co-written the BE Department’s Community Values Statement.
 Through REFS, I’ve learned conflict management skills that have positively impacted almost every aspect of my life.